JvanKatwijk/qt-dab/README.md

  * https://github.com/JvanKatwijk/qt-dab/releases.

 :information_source:
 The appImage contains next to the executable Qt-DAB program, the required libraries **but not the support libraries for the configured devices**.
-If you want to use a physical device - e.g. a DABstick, an SDRplay, or an AIRspy you need to install the driver libraries for these devices as well.
+If you want to use a physical device - e.g. a DABstick, an SDRplay, or an AIRspy you need to install the driver libraries for the device as well.

 For using an SDRplay device one should download the - proprietary - driver software from the SDRplay site.
 Note that the "old" 2.13 library does not support the newer SDRPlay device model such as the SDRPlay 1B. the SDRplayDx and the SDRPlay Dx-II.
-Use the 3.XX library.
+Use the 3.XX library instead.
 The libraries can be found on the website of SDRplay
  * www.sdrplay.com